codeyousef/fairair/docs/private/user-stories.md

 - Already taken seats are indicated
 - I can select seats for each passenger
 - Seat prices are shown (if applicable)

 ---

+### 4.5 Pre-Order Meals
+**As a** traveler
+**I want to** pre-order meals for my flight
+**So that** I can enjoy my preferred food during the journey

+**Acceptance Criteria:**
+- Menu categories displayed (Hot Meals, Cold Meals, Snacks, Beverages)
+- Each meal shows name, description, price, and dietary tags
+- I can select meals for each passenger
+- Vegetarian, Halal, and other dietary options available
+- Total meal cost added to booking total
+- Meals can be added during booking or via Manage Booking

+---

+### 4.6 Purchase Extra Baggage
+**As a** traveler
+**I want to** purchase additional baggage allowance
+**So that** I can bring more luggage on my trip

+**Acceptance Criteria:**
+- Baggage options displayed with weight limits (15kg, 23kg, 32kg)
+- Prices shown for each option
+- I can add baggage for each passenger individually
+- Online price is cheaper than airport price
+- Total updates when baggage added
+- Can add up to 4 hours before departure

+---